Gipsy House: The house

 Dahl and his first wife, Patricia Neal, bought the house at auction for £4,500 in March 1954 after hearing of the house from Dahl's mother, Sofie Magdalene Dahl.
 Half of the purchase price came from Dahl's mother, the other half from Neal herself.
 The couple visited the house for the first time six weeks later.
 The property was owned by the Stewart-Liberty family and had previously been home to tenant farmers and a young solicitor and his family.
 The house was set in 6 acre of grounds with three bedrooms, with an apple and pear tree orchard with two water wells.
 The house is symmetrical, white and surrounded by gardens, with a brick wall along the perimeter of the property to the road.
 The design of the house has been likened to an "18th-century doll's house".

 The house required extensive renovations and remodelling and the installation of electricity.
 The couple moved into the house in July 1954.
 Dahl renamed the house Little Whitefield to make it distinct from his sister's house, also named Whitefield.
-The house was renamed Gipsy House in 1960 after a family of gypsies who would camp in fields on top of the lane.
+The house was renamed Gipsy House in 1960 after a family of Roma people who would camp in fields on top of the lane.

 An annex, intended as a guest wing, was built in May 1961 on the east side of the house.
 Dahl used it to restore antiques.
 The house was greatly extended over the decades as Dahl's family grew.
 A two-storey addition on the west side is the site of the present kitchen, dining room and spare room, but was originally built as a snooker room.
 The snooker room was resited in another annex built in the garden with additional bedrooms.
 A local builder, Wally Saunders, helped Dahl with much of the work of remodelling the house, and provided the inspiration for Dahl's BFG character.

 Elizabeth Day, writing in The Guardian, described the house as "an oversized cottage with low ceilings and yellow- and rose-painted rooms".
 Dahl's widow, Felicity Dahl, said in a 2008 interview with The Guardian that "people have strong reactions" to the house; the film director Tim Burton cried on the lawn of Gipsy House after coming there to research for his film adaptation of Charlie and the Chocolate Factory.